algorythmntrader/TradingService/README.md

 You need SQL Server installed on the machine to run Server App.
 Create a Database named "DataServer" and run the script "script.sql".

+1. Copy "DataBaseIAutentification.set" in server folder and modify "Data Source=YOURSQLSERVERINSTANCE" to fit your environment.
-1. Start Server App.
+2. Start Server App.
-2. Config all the connection settings under "DataFeeds" and "Connection Services" Tabs.
+3. Config all the connection settings under "DataFeeds" and "Connection Services" Tabs.
-3. Hit "Start".
+4. Hit "Start".
-4. Wait until caching is completed.
+5. Wait until caching is completed.
-5. Start Client App.
+6. Start Client App.
-6. Config all Login fields.
+7. Config all Login fields.
-7. Hit "Login" button.
+8. Hit "Login" button.